okcandy/okcandy/README.md

 <p align="center">
   I specialize in transforming complex data into clear, decision-grade insights.
-With 5+ years of experience in business intelligence and analytics, I build analytical models, interactive dashboards, and data pipelines that help organizations make smarter and faster decisions.
+With 5+ years of experience in analytics and business intelligence, I build analytical models, interactive dashboards, and data pipelines that help organizations make smarter and faster decisions.
 </p>